philippecarlo/pyldes_kbo/ConformanceTesting/TressSpec/TreeSpecConformancePoints.md

 > #FIXME: client behavior?
 ####	*3.3.6 A tree:import MAY be defined in the tree:Relation instance.*
 - [ ] Verify LDES server support for imports.
-> #fixme: no clue on how to specify imports at the ingest side.
+> #fixme: NON-TESTABLE no clue on how to specify imports at the ingest side.
 - [ ] Check when  `tree:import  ` is set.
 LDES Client doesn't crash for subscribed stream
 > #FIXME: client behavior?
 ####	*3.3.7 When there are no `tree:member`s and/or no `tree:Collection` defined, then the `tree:path` refers to a pattern that can start from every triple in the page.*
 - [ ] Verify support for pages with no `tree:member`s and/or no `tree:Collection` defined.
+> #fixme: NON-TESTABLE
 - [ ] Check when no `tree:member`s and/or no `tree:Collection` defined is set.
 LDES Client doesn't crash for subscribed stream
 > #FIXME: client behavior?
 ####	*3.3.8 When a `tree:path` is defined, mind that you also may have to check the language of the element using the property `shacl:inLanguage` More languages MAY be set.
 When no language is set, all strings are compared.*
 - [ ] Verify LDES server support for `shacl:inLanguage`.
+> What does that imply?
+If you have a langauge that you only gragment for that langauge??

 ####	*3.3.8 A `tree:path` MAY refer to an implicit property*
 - [ ] Check when  `tree:path` refers to an implicit property, the LDES Server doesn't crash.